Adventures in Learning

 The How You Can Help section is where you can learn about park volunteers, cooperating associations and supporting organizations.
 Volunteers are essential and perform myriad functions in today's parks.
 Cooperating associations raise the funds that make many interpretive and educational programs possible and work in many ways to support the mission of California State Parks.

 The Resources and Tools section is where we share resources with park staff and with other interpreters around the world.
-Our informational inserts for park visitors, training schedules, manuals, professional papers, interpretive newsletters, equipment reviews, and other materials are found in this section.
+Our informational inserts for park visitors, training schedules, manuals, professional papers, interpretive newsletters, equipment.